thomas-neitmann/thomas-adventuRe/content/posts/2020-05-03-ggcharts-cran-downloads-part-2.markdown

 ```

 ```
-## Warning: Removed 5 row(s) containing missing values (geom_path).
+## Warning: Removed 9 row(s) containing missing values (geom_path).
 ```

 <img src="/posts/2020-05-03-ggcharts-cran-downloads-part-2_files/figure-html/unnamed-chunk-22-1.png" width="100%" />

 It took quite some effort to get here but I really like the end results.
+How about you?
+Let me know in the comments.

 ## Just the Code